 Why do businesses use VPNs?

 According to some estimates, upwards of 40% of cyberattacks are aimed at small businesses.
 This may be a surprising number, given how much more tempting a large organization would seem to appear.
 However, enterprise-sized organizations have the resources, and the obvious need, to keep their data secure.
-Small businesses, on the other hand, are often less likely to adopt appropriate security measures, thus are less protected from outside threats.
+Small businesses, on the other hand, are often less likely to adopt appropriate security measures.
+Thus, they are less protected from outside threats.
 Additionally, when viewed as a whole, small businesses make up a very significant portion of the overall economy.
-While small businesses may not have the treasure trove of digital riches cybercriminals are typically after, they are easier targets to infiltrate, and with millions of small businesses throughout the U.S. and the world, they are ubiquitous.
+Small businesses may not have the treasure trove of digital riches cybercriminals are typically after.
+But they are easier targets to infiltrate.
+With millions of small businesses throughout the U.S. and the world, they are ubiquitous.

-While no technology can provide total security online, VPNs play an important role in helping to keep businesses safer online and can be easy to set up and relatively inexpensive.
-While there are many options available, it’s very likely that you’ll be able to find a VPN that fits your business needs for a cost of under $150 per year.
+While no technology can provide total security online, VPNs play an important role in helping to keep businesses safer online.
+They can be easy to set up and relatively inexpensive.
+While there are many options available, it’s very likely you’ll be able to find a VPN that fits your business needs for a cost of under $150 per year.
 With increasingly remote and decentralized workforces, a number of businesses see the value of this relatively small investment.

 Is it time for my small business to consider a VPN?